MozeBaltyk/wst/README.md

 ## 🚀 Getting Started

-1. Clone the repository on your windows
+1. Clone the repository on your windows (or Fork it if you want to customize dotfile)

 2. From powershell, just run the *menu*, it should show the way...